dineshbalani/Computer-Vision/HW2-Panoramas/README.md

-An OpenCV python to create 2 panoramas:
+An OpenCV python to create 2 panoramas :

 1.Using homographies and perspective warping on a common plane (3 images).
 2.Using cylindrical warping (many images).